SFBdragon/talc/BENCHMARKS.md

 ## Notes

 There's no good substitute for benchmarking your program with different allocators.
-You'll probably find the different pretty tiny or within noise, depending on the program, if only a small fraction of its runtime is spent allocating.
+You'll probably find the difference small or within noise, depending on the program, if only a small fraction of its runtime is spent allocating.

-It might be worth getting some more serious allocation benchmarks incorporated into this project, but for now it's just good ol' random actions benchmarks.
+It might be worth getting some more serious allocation benchmarks incorporated into this project, but for now it's just simple random actions benchmarks.
 I'm a little more skeptical of the micro-benchmarks by nature, but I've included it for completeness.

 There are a bunch of "hidden" choices in these benchmarks that I've consciously chosen to suite